okusnadi/openpress/README.md

 ## How to get notified for any updates?

-Use the top right button "Watch". this will subscipbes you to any news from this repository.
+Use the top right button "Watch". this will subscribes you to any news from this repository.